KamalDev7/Complaint-Maanagement/README.md

 # Django project
-This is project is build using Django framework.
+This project is built using Django framework.